cornae/u6/_includes/menu.md

 - Carpaccio salad with Dutch aged cheese, pine nuts and pesto

 # Soups *€ 4,50*
-- Tomato soup
-- Soup of the day

 # Main Courses
 - Rib eye with grilled vegetables, potatoes from the oven and red wine sauce *€ 17,50*